vtovmasyan/Statistics/IBTrACS/report/IBTrACS-Report-victoria-tovmasyan.md

 preliminary data analysis.

 *All of the following files can be found in the `output` folder.
-The code can be viewed in the workout1 folder `code` in the file named `make-ibtracs-data-script.txt`.*
+The code can be viewed in the IBTrACS folder `code` in the file named `make-ibtracs-data-script.txt`.*

 ### Records Per Year